Heinkel He 162 Volksjäger

-The Heinkel He 162 Volksjäger (German, "People's Fighter") is a German single-engine, jet-powered fighter aircraft fielded by the Luftwaffe late in World War II.
+The Heinkel He 162 Volksjäger (German, "People's Fighter") is a German single-engine, jet-powered fighter aircraft used by the Luftwaffe late in World War II.
 Developed under the Emergency Fighter Program, it was designed and built quickly and made primarily of wood as metals were in very short supply and prioritised for other aircraft.
-Volksjäger was the Reich Air Ministry's official name for the government design program competition won by the He 162 design.
-Other names given to the plane include Salamander, which was the codename of its wing-construction program, and Spatz ("Sparrow"), which was the name given to the plane by the Heinkel aviation firm.
+Volksjäger was the Reich Air Ministry's official name for the government design program competition which was won by the He 162 design.
+Other names include Salamander, which was the codename of its wing-construction program, and Spatz ("Sparrow"), which was the name given to the aircraft by Heinkel.

 The aircraft was notable for its small size.
-(Note: Although almost the same length as a Messerschmitt Bf 109, its wingspan was much shorter at 7.2 m vs. 9.9 m for the Bf 109) It had a distinctive top-mounted engine which, combined with the aircraft's low landing gear, allowed the engine to be easily accessed for maintenance.
-This made bailing out of the aircraft without hitting the engine difficult, and the He 162 was the first single-engine aircraft provided with an ejection seat in an operational setting.
-The small size left little room for fuel, which combined with the inefficient engine resulted in very low endurance - in the order of 20 minutes - and it only had room for two autocannon, making it relatively underarmed for the era.
+Although almost the same length as a Messerschmitt Bf 109, its wingspan of 7.2 mwas much less than the 9.9 m of the Bf 109.
+It had a distinctive top-mounted engine which, combined with the aircraft's short landing gear, allowed the engine to be easily accessed for maintenance.
+This would have made bailing out without hitting the engine difficult, and the He 162 was the first single-engine aircraft provided with an ejection seat.
+The small size left little room for fuel, which, combined with the inefficient engine, resulted in very limited endurance – around 20 minutes – and it only had room for two autocannons, making it relatively underarmed for the era.

-A series of fatal accidents during testing required a series of refinements that delayed the program.
+Flight testing began on 6 December 1944.
+A series of fatal accidents during testing required a series of refinements which delayed the program.

 Although production lines were set up and deliveries began in early 1945, the impending defeat of Germany by that time made the effort pointless.
-Of nearly 1,000 aircraft on the assembly lines, only about 120 were delivered to the airfields and most of those never flew, usually due to shortages of parts, fuel, and pilots.
-Small numbers were used in development squadrons and these ultimately saw combat in a few cases during April 1945, yet the He 162 also proved to be quite dangerous to its own pilots as its tiny fuel load led to a number of aircraft crashing off field, while additional losses were attributed to structural failure.

-Production was still running when the war ended in May 1945.
-Numerous aircraft were captured by the Allied forces along with ample supplies of parts from the production lines.
-Eric Brown flew one just after the war and considered it a first-rate aircraft, albeit not suited for novice pilots.
+Of nearly 1,000 aircraft on the assembly lines, only about 120 were delivered and most of those never flew, usually due to shortages of parts, fuel, and pilots.
+A few were used in development squadrons and these ultimately saw combat in a few cases during April 1945, yet the He 162 also proved to be quite dangerous to its own pilots as its small fuel load led to a number of aircraft crashing off field, while additional losses were attributed to structural failure.
+Production was still underway when the war ended in May 1945.
+Numerous examples were captured by the Allied forces along with ample supplies of parts from the production lines.

+The leading British test pilot of the era, Eric Brown, flew a He 162 soon after the war's end.
+He stated that it could have been a "first-rate" fighter, in the hands of experienced pilots; Brown also believed that the He 162 was unsuitable for novice pilots because of the careful handling required.

 Several He 162s have been preserved in museum collections around the world.